UWB-Adv-Data-Vis/Twitter-shiny/README.md

 ## Creating a Rmd file for Shiny

 To begin, load a Shiny document by selecting *New File* and then selecting **R Markdown...**.
 When prompted select **Shiny** and select **Shiny document**.
-Title this document ***twitter-shiny***, add your name as author and then save the `.Rmd` file in the assignment folder.
-You will also find a new R script titled `twitter-shiny.Rmd`.
+Title this document ***imdb-shiny***, add your name as author and then save the `.Rmd` file in the assignment folder.
+You will also find a new R script titled `imdb-shiny.Rmd`.

 Open the file and then use the *Run Document* button to load the interactive data visualization.

 You should be able to see two input widgets that allow you to alter the histogram being displayed.
 Play with these features and read the full document.
-By the end of this assignment you should be able to make a simple widget for some twitter data.
+By the end of this assignment you should be able to make a simple widget for some imdb data.

 At this point, save the file, write a commit message and ***commit***.

 Next delete the previous code so you can write your own, save the file, write a commit message and ***commit***.

-## Loading twitter data
+## Loading imdb data

-For this assignment, you will have the option of authorizing a twitter account through `rtweet` to gather real-time data or use pre-loaded data to build your dashboard.
-I provide sample twitter data in case you can't get rtweet to work.
+For this assignment, you will have the option of authorizing an imdb account through `rtweet` to gather real-time data or use pre-loaded data to build your dashboard.
+I provide sample imdb data in case you can't get rtweet to work.
-Optional: For real-time updates , you may consider obtaining developer permission from Twitter to use their [API](https://developer.twitter.com/en/docs/twitter-api) directly and with large data queries.
+Optional: For real-time updates, you may consider obtaining developer permission from imdb to use their *[API](https://developer.twitter.com/en/docs/twitter-api) directly and with large data queries.*

 ### Setup chunk

-We will update the library to use some of the unique libraries that will help us to work with twitter data and manipulating text data.
+We will update the library to use some of the unique libraries that will help us to work with imdb data and manipulating text data.
 Update the setup chunk to load packages as shown below.

 ```
 {r setup, include=FALSE}